 How a Systematic Withdrawal Plan Works

 When you have a systematic withdrawal plan in place, shares of your investment are liquidated or sold as necessary to provide the amount you wish to withdraw.
 If you own several mutual funds or have several sub-accounts inside a variable annuity, shares are sold proportionately to what you own.
 This helps keeps your overall asset allocation in balance.

 If you were to own three mutual funds, with 50% of the money in ABC fund, 30% in XYZ fund, and 20% in WGT fund, you could set up a $1,000 monthly systematic withdrawal.
 Your withdrawal would be disseminated across all three of the funds—50% of your withdrawal amount ($500) would come from ABC fund, 30% ($300) would come from XYZ, and 20% ($200) would come from WGT.

-Instead of using several funds, you could use one balanced fund and take systematic withdrawals from that, or you could use a retirement income fund that's managed specifically for the purpose of sending you monthly income.
+Instead of using several funds, you could use one balanced fund and take systematic withdrawals from that, or you could use a retirement income fund that's managed specifically for the purpose of providing you with monthly income.

 Making Tax Time Easier

 When you use a systematic withdrawal from an IRA account, keep in mind that the money will be taxed as income.
 When setting up your systematic withdrawal plan, you can typically set it up so that federal taxes are automatically withheld.
 Some investment firms also allow you to have state taxes withheld.